Anagh72/Anagh72.github.io/index.md

 title: Welcome to my homepage!
 use-site-title: true
 bigimg:
-  - "img/Inner_Harbor.jpg" : "Inner Harbor, Baltimore MD"
+  - "Inner_Harbor.jpg" : "Inner Harbor, Baltimore MD"
-  - "img/Ithaca.jpg" : "Ithaca NY"
+  - "" : "Kolkata, India"
-  - "img/Golden_Gate_Bridge.jpg" : "Golden Gate Bridge, San Francisco CA"

 ---
 I am currently an incoming Ph.D.
 Candidate at the Department of Biostatistics, Johns Hopkins Bloomberg School of Public Health.
 My primary research interests are Biostatistics, Health Economics, Health Policy and Machine Learning.
 I am also interested in the intersection of Health and Linguistics.